juiceinc/recipe/docs/index.rst

 .. * :ref:`search`

-Recipe is an :ref:`MIT licensed <mit>` cross-database querying library, written in Python.
+Recipe is an MIT licensed cross-database querying library, written in Python.
 It allows you to reuse SQL fragments to answer data questions consistently.
 Extension classes allow you to support data anonymization, automatic generation of where clauses, user permissioning to data, subselects,